 Most cheap tubs will also be great to use in the summer but won’t be insulated enough for the winter.
 And features and accessories won’t be as fancy – don’t expect wi-fi, numerous jets or lighting.

-If you’re having a party, want to try out a tub or just fancy a weekend relaxing but don’t want a long-term investment you can always opt for hiring a hot tub.
+If you’re having a party, want to try out a tub or just fancy a weekend relaxing but don’t want a long-term investment you can always get a rental hot tub.

 There are hundreds of hot tub hire companies that offer hot tub rentals for between 3-14 days.
-You can get inflatable, hard-shell and even wood-fired hot tub hires.
+You can get inflatable, hard-shell and even wood-fired rental hot tubs.
 Prices vary depending on the type of tub and how long you want it for but typically start at around £200 for a long weekend.

 Costs should cover delivery, installation, cleaning on pick up and any chemicals needed for the duration of the rental.
 Ensuring you keep the chemicals topped up is vital if you want a hygienic soak.